-Small garden ideas to make the most of a tiny space
+Small garden ideas – small garden designs – Ideal Home

 Buy now: Padstow Burnt Orange Bistro Set, £85, Tesco Direct

 Create an outdoor living area for the summer months.
 Even if you have a small plot with not much natural greenery, you can create the look of a colourful garden with flower-filled pots and planters.
-Just like indoors, opting for neutral walls and flooring can make a small garden feel lighter and brighter.
+Just like indoors, opting for neutral walls and flooring can make a small garden feel lighter and brighter – perfect for a small garden.

 Get the look